bvds/andes/docs/guides/manager_guide/README.md

    - User.
 User's email address and the Sencha Space Client version.
    - Last Access.
 When the user last accessed the Sencha Space Client and the user's location.

-You can click the red X icon to block a user from Sencha Space Client access:
+You can click the red X icon to block a user from Sencha Space Client access on the current device:

 {@img Space_Ad_BlockUserButton.png}

 Blocking a user sends the user a message and forces a log out from the Sencha Space Client.
-To reactivate the user, click the Users tab and add the user information again.
+To reactivate the user, click the Users tab and add the user back to the Space Manager.

-<b>Note</b> If no data appears in the Administration app at
+<b>Note</b> If no data appears in the Manager app at
 [http://manage.space.sencha.com](http://manage.space.sencha.com), or you wish to log out, click the administrator drop-down and click **Logout**: